-Our expert winter weather guide explains what constitutes a white Christmas in the UK, and whether we are likely to have a white Christmas in 2018, plus a look back at previous snowy Christmases past
+Our expert winter weather guide explains what a white Christmas is and whether we are likely to have one in the UK this year, plus a look back at snowy Christmases past

 According to official long-standing records kept by the Met Office, a white Christmas only officially occurs if a flake of snow falls on the ‘Big Day’.
 There doesn’t even need to be any snow on the ground.